FAQ

 IF YOU ARE AN ASL INTERPRETER, we would love to include you in our Accessibility Team!
 Please email us at info@sisterspace.org and let us know your experience and skill level.

-Volunteers with moderate to high levels of ASL proficiency are also needed for things like Registration/Welcome and Camper Services/Information , Art Space and Health Space, throughout the festival.
+Volunteers with moderate to high levels of ASL proficiency are also needed for things like Registration/Welcome and Camper Services/Information, Art Space, and Health Space, throughout the festival.
 Please contact us well in advance to join our team!
-Discounted festival admission is available for those willing to help out in this important area of the festival.
+Deeply discounted festival admission is available for those willing to help out in this important area of the festival.

 Who attends SisterSpace Weekend Women’s Festival?
 Who is welcome?